Choose the dinner area before the restaurant

 Use when the night should be more reservation-led, local-feeling, or tied to Tremont Street, Shawmut Avenue, arts, brunch, or live music.

-Tie breaker: If the group cannot tolerate waits, choose South End.
+Tie breaker: If the group would treat a wait as failure rather than atmosphere, choose South End.

 Seaport/Fort Point vs cross-town dinner